JS/WASM Runtime

 Loading Mods

-const mod = runtime.loadMod(modManifest, { sources: fragmentSources });console.log(mod.name, mod.version);console.log(mod.fragments.length);fragmentSources is an object mapping fragment IDs to their raw HTML strings.
+const mod = runtime.loadMod(modManifest, { fragmentSources });console.log(mod.name, mod.version);console.log(mod.fragments.length);fragmentSources is an object mapping fragment IDs to their raw HTML strings.
 The runtime sanitizes each source before attaching it to the mod.

 Fragment Lifecycle Hooks